mBirari/Mehul_Birari_CloudSimPlusModeler/README.md

 ### Prerequisites

-- Your workstation should have [Maven](https://maven.apache.org/) installed.
+- Your workstation should have [Gradle](https://gradle.org/) installed.

-### Steps to run the project via Maven
+### Steps to run the project via Gradle

 - Clone this private repository.
 - Open terminal and navigate to the path as the project directory's path.
 - Run the following command.

 ```
-mvn clean install
+gradle clean build
 ```

 #### Test Project